-Collaborative Work – effective human-to-human interaction and communication for solving conflicts and enhancing group productivity should be provided;
+Collaborative work – effective human-human interaction and communication for solving conflicts and enhancing group productivity should be supported;

-Virtual Reality Visualization – high performance and scalability are important aspects of virtual environment architectures intended to support execution of large shared virtual worlds over long periods of time;
+Virtual reality visualization (VRV) – high performance and scalability are important aspects of virtual environment architectures intended to support the execution of large shared virtual worlds over long periods of time;

-Scientific Workflow Environment – challenges related to the control of the execution of engineering simulations such as interoperability and distributed execution as well as data provenance should also be provided;
+Scientific workflow environment (ScWfE) – challenges related to controlling the execution of engineering simulations, such as interoperability and distributed execution as well as data provenance, should also be addressed;

-Project Management Environment – the ability to track all of the documents and artifacts generated during project's life-cycle.
-Multiple and different visions of the on-going project must be provided while users have different background.
+Project management environment (PME) – the ability to track all of the documents and artifacts generated during the lifecycle of the project.
+Multiple and different visions of the ongoing project must be provided for users with different backgrounds.